niyikomeyeeric/todo_list/README.md

 # Django-To-Do_List-with user_authentication

-To DO list app with user registration, Login , Search and full create Read, Update, and Delete functionality
+To Do list app with user registration, Login , Search and full create Read, Update, and Delete functionality